 - Treat technology equipment with respect and care at all times.
 Avoid eating and drinking near technology. - Families may be held financially responsible for damage to any school technology item should it be deemed intentional. - Students in grades 6 to 8 are assigned Chromebooks.
 Chromebook guidelines are provided to students in a Chromebook policy document. - Do not attempt to install software or change system settings on school devices without permission. - Keep all personal information private (usernames, passwords, phone numbers, addresses, etc). - Do not create or distribute a computer virus over the Internet. - Do not enter any account for which you do not have permission. - Respect the workspace of those around you.
 Do not interfere with the technology equipment in use by another student. - Do not take photos or videos of other staff or students in the school unless instructed to by a teacher. - Follow classroom rules regarding cell phone and social media use. - Students will not use technology to harass, insult, or bully others. - St. John Brebeuf School receives content filtering services.
 If accidental viewing of offensive content takes place, the student must notify a staff member immediately. - Follow the school's cell phone policy (Reg. #112).
-Cell phones are not permitted in class or breaks; only acceptable use after final dismissal or when authorized by a staff member).
+Cell phones are not permitted in class or breaks; only acceptable use is after final dismissal or when authorized by a staff member.
+This cell phone ban includes similar functioning devices including smart watches.